esbuild/community-plugins/README.md

 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous NPM install.
 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
+* [esbuild-cross-browser-css](https://github.com/plxity/esbuild-cross-browser-css): A plugin to make CSS compatible for all the different browsers.

 ### Plugins not hosted on npm (e.g. for Deno)